prathamjain01/STUDYBUDDY/README.md

-# StudyBudy - Student Notes Sharing Platform Backend
+# StudyBudy - Student Notes Sharing Platform

-**StudyBudy** is a production-ready MERN stack backend foundation designed for a collaborative student notes sharing platform.
-It supports storing rich note metadata, tracking analytics (views and downloads), indexing for search, filtering by categories, and handling external storage assets.
+**StudyBudy** is a full-stack MERN (MongoDB, Express, React, Node.js) application designed for a collaborative student notes sharing platform.
+It features a modern, responsive frontend and a robust backend supporting rich note metadata, tracking analytics (views and downloads), indexing for search, filtering by categories, and handling external storage assets.

 ---